ecobee/building-controls-simulator/README.md

 # select the version of EnergyPlus to use in current environment, this can be changed at any time
 # EnergyPlus Version Manager (epvm) script changes env variables and symbolic links to hot-swap version
-# by default .bashrc sets version to 8-9-0.
+# by default .bashrc sets version to 9-4-0.
-. scripts/epvm.sh 8-9-0
+. scripts/epvm.sh 9-4-0

-# (optional) download IECC 2018 IDF files to start with
-. scripts/setup/download_IECC_idfs.sh

 # you're done with container setup! now exit container shell or just stop the docker container
 # unless you specifically delete this docker container it can be restarted with the setup already done